AMORLINC

 Notes 🔗

-The AMORLINC function assumes that the dates are entered as valid Excel date values or references to cells containing valid date values.
-It also assumes a linear depreciation method in which the depreciation amount is constant for each period.
-Ensure to tailor the function parameters to fit the specific details of the asset and accounting period for accurate results.
+Use the AMORLINC function with valid Excel date values or references to cells containing valid date values.
+This function applies a linear depreciation method, meaning the depreciation amount remains constant each period.
+Adjust the function parameters to match the asset's specific details and accounting period for precise results.

 Questions 🔗